General quantum measurements in relativistic quantum field theory: Nonlinear measurement

 where $M_j\gg m$ are large renormalization masses (Pauli-Villars) \cite{pavi,peskin} while $\epsilon_j$ are some numbers (e.g. $\pm 1$) not too large.
-The constant $\Lambda$ is an unobservable callibration shift.
+The constant $\Lambda$ is an unobservable calibration shift.
 From now on we also make this shift in $a$, i.e. $ a\to a-\Lambda\int f(x)dx $.

 In the lowest order of $\lambda$